coledetrick/Bee58/Notepad.md

 - Fixed edge cases.
 - Added functionality and removed performance calculations (bias towards some metrics and tanked calculation due to others.).
 - Testing of main app.
+- Move to serverless infra.
+- Design and documentation.
+- Peripheral taskss: cost, monitoring, alerting, research best practices and tradeoffs to learn how to migrte an on prem app to serverless arch.